-The art of Kirsten Sadler, an artist born and raised in Appalachia, is currently being featured at Bluefield College.
+The art of Kirsten Sadler, an artist born and raised in Appalachia, is currently being featured at Bluefield University.
 Sadler’s show entitled “Thaddeus Dixon Preservation Project” will be on display on the first floor of Lansdell Hall now through November 15.

 Sadler’s “Thaddeus Dixon Preservation Project” contains Dixon’s personal collection of objects that provide the viewers with a glimpse into his findings.
 Dixon was born in West Virginia’s Greenbrier Valley in 1871.
 He moved his family to Hominy Falls, West Virginia after selling his family’s land to a railroad company.
 There he spent his time exploring nature and society.
 After exploring Dixon’s findings, Sadler noticed the two shared similar interests.
 Both are fascinated by the social makeup of their communities.